Joseph Gutheinz: Education and career

 Joseph Gutheinz's father was a lieutenant colonel in the US Marines and a veteran of World War II, the Korean War and the Vietnam War, and his mother, Rita O’Leary Gutheinz, was a Marine Corps enlisted woman.

 He holds six college degrees from Monterey Peninsula College, California State University, Sacramento (where he has been named a distinguished alumni), the University of Southern California and South Texas College of Law, and eight teaching credentials and ten law licenses.
-He is an attorney at law (1996 to present) He has taught for Central Texas College, Alvin Community College, Thurgood Marshall Law School, and for the University of Phoenix from 2002 to present.
+He is an attorney at law (1996 to present).
+He has taught at Central Texas College, Alvin Community College, Thurgood Marshall Law School, and for the University of Phoenix from 2002 to present.
 He is a former Commissioner on the Texas Commission on Fire Protection (2013–), having been appointed by Texas Governor Rick Perry.
 He has served as a Member of the Texas Council on Sex Offender Treatment (2009 to 2012).
 He has served as a Member of the Texas Criminal Justice Advisory Committee on Medical and Mental Impairments (2004 to 2008).
 He is a former advisor to the Coalition for an Airline Passenger Bill of Rights.

-Gutheinz is also the founder of the law practice Gutheinz Law Firm, LLP.
-Two of his sons are partners in the firm, both of whom are also Army veterans as he is.
+Gutheinz is also the founder of the law practice Gutheinz Law Firm, LLP in Friendswood, Texas.
+Two of his sons are partners in the firm, both of whom are also Army veterans.